Monte Carlo Β· for programmers

 Repeat a lot

-Loop thousands or millions of times, recording the outcome of each run as you go.
+Loop thousands or millions of times, recording the outcome of each independent run as you go.

 STEP 04